Quartzy0/smp/README.md

     //A string array of piped instances to use.
 These are used to search
     //for tracks on YouTube and YouTube Music but not to download the tracks.
-    //By default it is populated by piped instances from https://piped-instances.kavin.rocks/ "piped_api_instances": [],
+    //By default, it is populated by piped instances from https://piped-instances.kavin.rocks/ "piped_api_instances": [],

     //A string array of invidious/piped instances to use for downloading tracks.
-    //By default it is populated by invidious instances from https://api.invidious.io/instances.json "download_instances": []
+    //By default, it is populated by invidious instances from https://api.invidious.io/instances.json "download_instances": []
 }
 ```